magenta-aps/osdatascanner/docs/dev-environment.md

 6. Select the client "dipex"
 7. Go to tab "Credentials"
 8. Copy the "Secret".
 You can regenerate a new secret here as well
-9. Open the dev-settings.toml file in the OS2datascanner-project and scroll down to "[os2mo]"
+9. Open the dev-settings.toml file in the OSdatascanner-project and scroll down to "[os2mo]"
 10. Change OS2MO_CLIENT_ID to "dipex" and OS2MO _CLIENT_SECRET to the secret
-11. Start the OS2datascanner-project.
+11. Start the OSdatascanner-project.
 Use the "--build" flag to let the updated dev-settings.toml-file take effect.
     ```
     docker compose up --build